What types of services do you offer?

 No, the liquid nitrogen used during our process does not pollute the atmosphere.
 Liquid nitrogen is made by cooling atmospheric air down below the temperature of below -320°F(-196°C).
 By using liquid nitrogen, it is just returns it to the atmosphere — which is about 78% nitrogen.

 It is worth noting that, if you release enough nitrogen in a closed room you will dilute the oxygen so it is important to use adequate ventilation.

 What is the difference between cryogenic processing and cold treatment?

 Cold treatment is performed by heat treaters to convert retained austenite to martensite.
 It usually takes place at about -140°F (-96°C).
-There is no specific profile to follow, and cold treatment does not seem to have any effect on cast iron or aluminum.
+There is no specific profile to follow, and cold treatment does not seem to have any effect on cast iron or aluminum or other metals and plastics.
 Case studies have shown that cold treatment is far less effective in strengthening metals versus proper cryogenic treatment.

 Can I just dip my metal parts in liquid nitrogen?

 Research indicates that dipping in liquid nitrogen is successful about 10% of the time.
 Think of it this way: If you dip a part into liquid nitrogen the surface wants to contract to the size it would be when it is -320°F (-196°C).
 The inside of the part is still at room temperature and therefore at the size it would be at room temperature.
 This creates stresses, and the stresses at the surface are there at temperatures where the metal is brittle.

 Many of the effects that Deep Cryogenic Treatment creates take time in specific temperature ranges.
 Dipping the part takes the part through those ranges too quickly and those effects do not take place.